Singularities in positive characteristic, stratification and simplification of the singular locus: Proof of Theorem

 \

-In the following we consider a differential algebra on a smooth scheme together with an admissible local projection.
+In the following we consider a differential Rees algebra on a smooth scheme together with an admissible local smooth projection.
 Our goal is to show that there is a $\tau$-sequence which is, in addition, a nested sequence for this given admissible projection.
-This will be settled in Corollary \ref{PA}, where we also describe a procedure for constructing a sequence which is simultaneously a nested and a $\tau$-sequence.
+This will be settled in Corollary \ref{PA}.
 In this procedure we will start from an arbitrary $\tau$-sequence at a singular point.